TeamLe-Shop/zordzman-plus-plus/README.md

 Then, run ```./zordzman``` and the game should be brought up!

 (*) Note: Makefile.OSX is no longer used to build the project on Mac OSX.
 [CMake](http://cmake.org/) is recommended.
+The usage for Mac and Linux are pretty much the same.

 ### Linux ###